 Lori A. Brown.
 Ms. Brown has served as Executive Vice President, Chief Legal Officer, General Counsel, and Secretary of EHI since January 2019.
-She served as Senior Vice President, Deputy General Counsel from March 2015 to December 2018 to EIG Services, Inc., EICN, ECIC, EPIC, and EAC and as Vice President, Deputy General Counsel of ECIC and EICN from January 2006 to March 2015, EPIC and EAC from November 2008 to March 2015, and EIG Services, Inc. and its predecessor from May 2014 to March 2015.
-Ms. Brown has served as a director of EGI, CGI and CSI since May 2018, of EICN, ECIC, EPIC, EAC, and EIG Services, Inc. since January 2019, and of CIC since August 2019.
-She has served as Secretary to EGI, ECIC, EPIC, EAC, EIG Services, Inc., and Elite Insurance Services, Inc. since March 2021 and EICN, CGI, CSI and CIC since November 2022.
+She served as Senior Vice President, Deputy General Counsel from March 2015 to December 2018 to EIG Services, EICN, ECIC, EPIC, and EAC and as Vice President, Deputy General Counsel of ECIC and EICN from January 2006 to March 2015, EPIC and EAC from November 2008 to March 2015, and EIG Services and its predecessor from May 2014 to March 2015.
+Ms. Brown has served as a director of EGI, CGI and CSI since May 2018, of EICN, ECIC, EPIC, EAC, and EIG Services since January 2019, and of CIC since August 2019.
+She has served as Secretary to EGI, ECIC, EPIC, EAC, and EIG Services since March 2021, Elite Insurance Services, Inc. from March 2021 to December 2023 when it merged into EIG Services, and EICN, CGI, CSI, and CIC since November 2022.
 Ms. Brown works extensively with the Company's statutory, regulatory and public company filings.
 Prior to joining the Company, she was Senior Legal Counsel of DHL Worldwide from May 1994 to April 2005.
 Ms. Brown brings more than 30 years of experience as an attorney primarily in the areas of labor and employment, corporate governance, and SEC compliance.
 Ms. Brown holds a B.A. degree from UC Riverside and a J.D. degree from the University of San Francisco.

 John M. Mutschink.
 Mr. Mutschink has served as Executive Vice President, Chief Administrative Officer of EHI since August 2021.
 Previously, he served as Senior Vice President, Chief Human Resources Officer beginning in November 2019.
-Prior to joining the Company, he was Managing Director, HR at Maxim Integrated - an analog, mixed-signal semiconductor company.
+He has served as a Director of CGI, CSI and CIC since July 2023.
+Prior to joining the Company, he was Managing Director, HR at

+Maxim Integrated - an analog, mixed-signal semiconductor company.
 He worked at Maxim Integrated from July 2010 to October 2019.
 He has also held roles at several other technology companies, including Intuit, HP and Compaq.
 Mr. Mutschink holds a B.S. degree from Texas A&M University and a M.S. & Ph.D. from Kansas State University.